 In the northwest of Bonaire lies Playa Frans, a secluded beach on the border of the Washington-Slagbaai National Park.
-It offers fantastic opportunities for snorkeling and diving, as well as bird watching near the salt pans.
+It offers fantastic opportunities for snorkeling and diving, as well as enjoying nature.
 The enjoyment begins on the journey there.
-Take a beautiful walk to Saliña Tam, admire the breathtaking sea views, and discover centuries-old rock carvings by the Caiquetios.
+Take a beautiful walk to Saliña Tam, admire the breathtaking sea views, and discover centuries-old rock art by the Caiquetios.
 Pack your cooler and set out for Playa Frans!

 Want to visit the island’s hidden gems in addition to the standard tourist attractions?
 Book a tour with us!